fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 One of the wishes from PAT and RET is to provide Italian translations for at least the classes and properties which are useful within the Fusepool P3 use scenarios.
 This can surely be done within our Fusepool P3 platform and during the second year of Fusepool P3 it might make sense to talk to schema.org maintainers and see if those translations could be made available for others.
 At the time writing we are not aware of any other effort to provide such translations.

+While schema.org defines a lot, it is not sufficient for all data currently available by PAT and RET.
+Also in some domains other schemas are more popular so it does make sense to use them as well within the Fusepool P3 platform.

+### WGS84 Geo Positioning

+To represent positions, the most widely used standard in cartography, geodesy, and navigation is World Geodetic System (WGS).
+Its most recent version is WGS 84[^wgs84].
+There is an RDF representation available which is widely used in the Semantic Web world, called "WGS84 Geo Positioning: an RDF vocabulary"[^wgs84rdf].
+It provides definitions like:

+* SpatialThing
+* location
+* latitude, longitude (or a combination of both)
+* altitude

+There is a competing definition available in schema.org[^schemageo] but within Fusepool P3 we will focus on the W3C namespace.

+To be able to query point of interests it is essential that they represent a geo coordinate.
+If there is no latitude/longitude value available, the data should be enriched within the Fusepool P3 pipeline so it can be queried properly.
+For querying this data we use GeoSPARQL[^geosparql] or comparable (non-standard) services provided by the triplestore.

 ## Data Preparation